Tact brings intelligent sales assistant to new Slack enterprise edition

 Facebook changes feed to promote posts that aren’t fake, sensational, or spam

-Tact, the AI-driven sales tool that uses software smarts to simplify sales tasks, today announced integration with the newly-announced Slack enterprise product, Slack Enterprise Grid.
+Tact, the AI-driven sales tool that uses software smarts to simplify sales tasks, today announced integration with the newly announced Slack enterprise product, Slack Enterprise Grid.

 Tact, which currently has a mobile app and Amazon Echo integration (along with in-car integration in private Beta), sees messaging tools like Slack as a logical extension of the platform.
 It can help automate many of the typical sales activities, acting as a helper agent inside of Slack.